SJTUzhou/helloface/README.md

 Team members: CHEN Yizhou, MAO Shuai, ZHANG Weixu, ZHANG Ke

 This project is to realize a function of facial recognition.
+The realized functions:
+1. GUI window based on Tkinter
+2. Face detection and recognition based on module dlib
+3. Add some funny decoration

 **Requirements:**